EDUCATION AND PROJECTS

-From beekeeping education, to composting, to natural dye techniques, we offer a wide variety of paid workshops and classes, as well as a season-long apiary program on the farms.
-Check out our events calendar to find out about upcoming workshops, and click here to learn more about our beekeeper education program.
+From beekeeping education, to composting, to natural dye techniques, we offer a wide variety of workshops and classes, as well as a season-long apiary program on the farms.
+Check out our events calendar to find out about upcoming workshops.

-In collaboration with the Queens-based Refugee and Immigrant Fund (RIF), Brooklyn Grange has trained several refugees from Africa, Asia and Central America/Mexico, who bring with them cultural and agricultural traditions that enhance our farming practices and our community at the farm.
+In collaboration with the Queens-based Refugee and Immigrant Fund (RIF)'s Urban Farm Recovery Project, Brooklyn Grange has trained several refugees from Africa, Asia and Central America/Mexico, who bring with them cultural and agricultural traditions that enhance our farming practices and our community at the farm.
 Participants get work experience and build their resumes, as well as engage in therapeutic horticultural activities that allow them to escape the hustle and bustle of New York, their new home city.

 Brooklyn Grange’s team of Principles lead workshops, seminars and semester-long courses on-site at our farms, as well as in the classroom and the conference room.
-We’ve designed curricula and lesson plans, and taught courses for colleges and universities including New York University and Ontario’s Willowbank School, as well as green roof industry leader Green Roofs for Healthy Cities.
+We’ve designed curricula and lesson plans, and taught courses for colleges and universities including The New School, New York University and Ontario’s Willowbank School, as well as green roof industry leader Green Roofs for Healthy Cities.
 For more information, write to firstname.lastname@example.org.